Top 20 Jobs of the future: How to prepare for the AI revolution

 Continuous learning

-To create an institution capable of providing students that meet the standards of modern organizations.
-Companies need innovative, adaptive, and ever-changing workers to stay competitive in today's global marketplace.
+Companies now need innovative, adaptive, and ever-changing workers to stay competitive in today's global marketplace.
 Continuous learning educators will be the best at this since they practice what they preach.
-They will be able to impart knowledge and skills—not just through words but also through example.
+They will be able to impart knowledge and skills, not just through words but also through examples.

 Skills needed: